 What is a stated support?

-In many cases, your NDIS Plan and support funding has great degree of flexibility however in some cases, one or more items in your plan may be stated.
-A support that has the term ‘stated supports’ before the description must be purchased as described in the Plan.
+A stated support is funding in your NDIS Plan that is allocated for a specific support or service.
+The funding cannot be used for any item other than the one specified.
+In many cases, your NDIS Plan and support funding has a great degree of flexibility.
+However a support that has the term ‘stated supports’ before the description must be purchased as described in your NDIS Plan.

 - An item of assistive technology